fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 ## Update the Topology

-Add the instances you created in `instances.fpp` to the project topology.
+Add the instances you created to `topology.fpp`.

 ```fpp
 # In: Deployment/Top/topology.fpp